skyerus/faceit-test/README.md

 ```
 dial tcp 172.18.0.2:3306: connection: connection refused
 ```
-This is likely because the mysql container isn't ready yet (despite our service being dependant on it).
-Please wait a few seconds and try again.
+This is likely because the mysql container isn't healthy yet (despite our service being dependant on it).
+Please wait for the mysql container to become healthy (docker ps) and try again.